How to Be Productive With ADHD: 9 Best Tips

 It’s exactly how I get more work done in only two hours than most people do in a whole day, and it’s quite simple.

 I wake up during my most productive times, set the mood, block out distractions, and schedule a timer for two hours.
-This allows me to complete 70% of my daily list.
+This allows me to complete 70% of my daily list within the first two hours of starting my day.

 7. Overestimate the Time for Each Task